codinasion-archive/codinasion-programme/programme/volume-of-cylinder/index.md

-﻿---
-title: volume-of-cylinder
+---
+title: Volume of a cylinder
-description: Write a programme to find volume of cylinder
+description: Write a program to compute the volume of a Cylinder
 contributors:
+  - yougottawork
+  - dylan-power
   - gilazani
 ---